Think better,

 -

-What is brief coaching? what is self-coaching?Brief coaching is a philosophy, and a different way to practice coaching.
+What is brief coaching? what is self-resilience?Brief coaching is a philosophy, and different way to practice coaching.
 Organisational coaching is often seen as an expensive, time-consuming process—and might be perceived as intrusive or intimidating by some coachees.
 In contrast, brief coaching is lighter, faster, more respectful of individual psychological needs, and much more economical to deploy at scale.
 It can be practiced in just a few minutes, where and when people need it.
-Self-coaching is the action of applying coaching techniques onto oneself, with or without the presence of a coach.
-With practice, self-coaching makes it possible to overcome limiting beliefs faster than traditional coaching, and empowers people to handle difficult situations more effectively—as well as recognise when it would make sense to get support from someone else.
-In the corporate world, it is estimated that roughly 40% of leaders & managers have a natural preference for brief coaching and/or self-coaching (which rely on "intrinsic empowerment") over traditional, more directive coaching approaches (which rely on "extrinsic empowerment").
+Self-resilience is the action of successfully adapting one's thoughts & behaviours in the face of adversity, typically by applying reflective techniques onto oneself, with or without the help of a coach.
+With practice, self-resilience makes it possible to overcome limiting beliefs faster than traditional coaching, and empowers us to handle difficult situations more effectively—as well as recognise when it would make sense to get support from someone else.
+In the corporate world, it is estimated that roughly 60% of top leaders & 40% of managers have a natural preference for brief coaching and/or self-resilience (which rely on "intrinsic" coachability) over traditional, more directive coaching approaches (which rely on "extrinsic" coachability).
 This enables highly-scalable individual & collective interventions that reduce coaching costs and drastically increase organisational development ROI.

 -